O'Hara Township, Pennsylvania: Services

+The Human Services Department is the home of the Township Social Services Coordinator, Jalen Byrd.
+This individual is charged with assisting the Township Police Department and other Township Departments if they believe an individual may need the assistance of social services.
+Residents may also seek the assistance of the Social Services Coordinator.
+Help with social services may include drug and alcohol treatment, mental health treatment, hoarding treatment and obtaining food and shelter.

 The local Emergency Management Agency for O'Hara Township consist of one Coordinator (James Farringer) and two Deputy Coordinators (Thomas Polczynski and Thomas Heilmann).

 Education

 K–12 public school students attend the Fox Chapel Area School District.

 Culture

 O'Hara is home to both the Bayernhof Music Museum and the RIDC O'Hara Research and Business Park.